Upasana-610/Concurrent-React-Demo/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## 🧠 If we understand this project :
     We will have clear concept about Promises, resolve, reject, .then(), .catch(), .finally(), callbacks, Javascript event loop ( call stack, WebAPI, task queue, microtask queue), useEffect hook, lazy loading, code spittling, Suspense, Javascript single threaded nature, Javascript asynchronous nature, concurrent React ( useTransition and useDeferredValue), Virual DOM, setTimeInterval, setTimeouts, props, components, destructuring, etc.